-The answer to this – and numerous other organisational concerns – is the creation of a digital workplace; of an agile and flexible institution that allows its employees to harness convenience when fulfilling their roles.
-Doing so is proven to not only improve employee satisfaction and engagement, but also organisational performance – something that I have experienced first hand.
+The answer to this – and numerous other organisational concerns – is the creation of a digital workplace; an agile and flexible institution that allows its employees to harness convenience when fulfilling their roles.
+Digital transformation is proven to not only improve employee satisfaction and engagement but also organisational performance, consequently giving your business a competitive advantage.

-Here, I’ll discuss both the benefits of developing a digital workplace, the tech an organisation will need to do this and its implications from a security perspective.
+Here, I’ll discuss both the benefits of developing a digital workplace, the technology an organisation will need to do this and its implications from a security perspective.

 One of the key benefits of a digital workplace is that it allows an organisation’s people to work from any location with a suitable internet connection.
 Vitally, this not only leads to a more flexible and accommodating environment, it is also something that helps organisations to attract and retain employees.

 The Chartered Institute of Personnel and Development’s 2019 Working Lives Survey revealed that more than two out of every three workers (68%) want more flexible conditions.
 In particular, employees desired more variable practices to increase their leisure time (23%) and care for dependents (18%).1